windborne/corkscrew/README.md

 The commands you will use the most often are:
 - `generate` creates (or regenerates) an installation script
 - `install` runs the installation script.
 Accepts a `--local` flag
 - `sync` syncs code to the other machine.
-Accepts a `--local` flag
+Accepts a `--local` flag and a `-y` flag to skip confirmation
 - `deploy` syncs code, calls the build script (if there is one), and restarts the server.
-Accepts a `--local` flag
+Accepts a `--local` flag and a `-y` flag to skip confirmation

 All commands have a help option, eg ```corkscrew help generate``` or ```corkscrew help``` for general help.